baharul/coinmarketapp/README.md

 # Coinmarket App Automation
-This Automation project is based on the tech stack of Java 8+, Git, Selenium 4, Maven, Rest Assured
+This Automation project is based on the tech stack of Java 8+, Git, Selenium 4, Maven, Rest Assured, Cucumber-BDD

 # Pre-requisites: